 Most businesses use shelves to store goods and materials.
-Racking units are often used for storage in warehouses and factories, typically alongside pallets.
+Ware houses and factories often use racking units and pallets for storage.

-Shelving and racking must be suitable for its purpose and installed and maintained properly.
-Ensure that:
+Shelving and racking must be suitable for its purpose.
+You must install and maintain these properly, Ensure that:

 - floors are sound and level